 As far as chronic neuropathic pain (pain that originates from nerve dysfunction/degeneration), CBD seems to be the preferred therapeutic remedy.
 This includes conditions/side effects stemming from rheumatoid arthritis, seizures, fibromyalgia, and multiple sclerosis.

 Also, being that it poses virtually no side effects or risk for addiction, CBD is typically regarded as the safer medication in the kratom vs marijuana debate.

 All that being said, it’s important to understand that with either of these medications, clinical data is still largely lacking; it’s very important to do your own research and understand that everyone’s chemical makeup is different – while one person might find the therapeutic effects of kratom to be miraculous, another may find them to be entirely non-existent.

 Want to learn more about Kratom checkout CBDessence

-For more information on some of the top CBD brands check out our best cbd oil tinctures for 2018
+For more information on some of the top CBD brands check out our best cbd oil tinctures review

 - Full-spectrum Hemp extract